 • trevally

 This location can fish well with both soft plastics and bait.
-Historically we have caught some good size flathead flicking shallow and mid diving hard body lures such as double clutches for flathead and casting out full baits for snapper.
-Take some time to study the weather and tides before fishing here which can make a big difference to your casting distance.
+Historically, we have caught some good-sized flathead, flicking shallow and mid diving hard body lures such as double clutches for flathead and casting out whole baits for snapper.
+Take some time to study the weather and tides before fishing here, as this can significantly impact your casting distance.
 Fishing on low tide can be very challenging as the waters will be shallow, however, can be productive for catching a few flathead during this time.
-Otherwise, it’s best to fish during a rising ride.
-Do be prepared to bring multiple outfits and inevitably lose some gear along the rocks to snags.
-Over the years many good size snapper has been caught here check out our guide on targeting snapper around Melbourne.
-The best time to target snapper here is between Oct and March after a few windy days.
-Ideally use a 9 to 12-foot surf rod and a heavy star or bomb sinker to allow you to cast a squid or pilchard out far into deeper waters and productive snapper grounds.
+Otherwise, it’s best to fish during a rising tide.
+Be prepared to bring multiple outfits, as you’ll inevitably lose some gear along the rocks to snags.
+Over the years, many good-sized snapper have been caught here.
+Check out our guide on targeting snapper around Melbourne.
+The best time to target snapper here is between October and March, after a few windy days.
+Ideally, use a 9 to 12-foot surf rod and a heavy star or bomb sinker to allow you to cast a squid or pilchard out far into deeper waters and productive snapper grounds.

-The whole area is surrounded by weedy vegetation which makes productive grounds for squid, whiting and garfish.
-King George whiting is a very common catch here in the warmer months and during the night.
-Look for clearings amongst the reef which are spots where whiting will often reside.
+The whole area is surrounded by weedy vegetation, which makes productive grounds for squid, whiting and garfish.
+King George whiting is a very common catch here in the warmer months and at night.
+Look for clearings amongst the reef, which are spots where whiting will often reside.
 Pipis on a running sinker or paternoster rig will be very productive during the right time.
-For Garfish good bait options will include glassies, silverfish, maggots or small pieces of pilchard or chicken.
-For garfish a light and sensitive rod are essential.
+For Garfish, good bait options will include glassies, silverfish, maggots or small pieces of pilchard or chicken.
+For garfish, a light and sensitive rod is essential.
 Ideally, an 8-foot fishing rod with a 1-3 kilo rod with a 2000 reel spooled with 4-pound line is ideal.
 Then suspend your baits from a float and hook small enough to fit in a gar’s mouth.

-Geelong has 2 boat ramps located within town giving local anglers amazing boating and kayak access to Corio Bay.
-One is located at the start of Geelong near St Helens and the other towards the end of town as the main boat ramp.
-The vast array of land base fishing is also terrific with many piers and jetties including Cunningham pier and St Helen’s rock walls which are the most popular location.
-In Geelong, you can target Snapper ( pinkies ), Snook, Flathead, Salmon, Whiting, Snot nose Trevally, leather-jackets, Mullet, Gummy Shark, Gurnard, Eels.
+Geelong has 2 boat ramps located within town, giving local anglers excellent boating and kayak access to Corio Bay.
+One is located at the start of Geelong near St Helens, and the other is towards the end of town as the main boat ramp.
+The vast array of land-based fishing is also terrific, with many piers and jetties, including Cunningham pier and St Helen’s rock walls, which are the most popular locations.
+In Geelong, you can target Snapper ( pinkies ), Snook, Flathead, Salmon, Whiting, Snot nose Trevally, leather-jackets, Mullet, Gummy Shark, Gurnard, and Eels.
 Click here if you would like to know more about how to catch snapper in Corio Bay

-Geelong also has great land base fishing at night time.
+Geelong also has great land-based fishing at night.
 Many of the piers along the waterfront area including Cunningham pier is lit up at night time and a great place to target pinkies, whiting, trevally and more.
-However many pest species come out at night such as sand eels, scorpionfish and stingrays.
+However, many pest species come out at night, such as sand eels, scorpionfish and stingrays.

-If bait fishing it’s hard to go past staple options including Pilchards, Chicken, Squid and Silver whiting.
+If bait fishing, it’s hard to go past staple options including Pilchards, Chicken, Squid and Silver whiting.
 Paternoster rig works well with sinker options to suit your desired casting distance.
 However, I have fished here really well with soft plastics, hard body lures and Blades when fishing from jetties and piers.
-This has worked a treat for snook, flathead, pinkies, flathead, mullet and even Trevally.
-I generally use an all-around rod setup which will allow me to target a different range of fish and sizes.
+This has worked a treat for snook, flathead, pinkies, mullet, and even Trevally.
+I generally use an all-around rod setup, which will allow me to target a wide range of fish and sizes.
 Usually 2 – 8 kilo class rod capacity, with a 4000 size reel.
-I’ll generally have line around 8 pound, with a nice strong leader.
+I’ll generally have a line around 8 pounds, with a nice, strong leader.
 I prefer most spots around Geelong in the early morning.
-High tide usually sees a big run of pinkies in summer, and low tide generally produces a healthy amount of flathead
+High tide usually sees a big run of pinkies in summer, and low tide generally produces a healthy amount of flathead.

 • pilchard